-In this lesson we look at the ways you can get involved in school decision-making.
-After reviewing two case studies, you will consider your opinion and explain how much students should get involved in decision-making in their schools.
+In this lesson. we will look at the ways you can get involved in school decision making.
+After reviewing two case studies, we will consider our opinions and explain how much students should get involved in decision making in their schools.

-In this lesson we look at the ways in which you can get involved and make a difference in your local community.
-We look at different options for young people to get involved in local democracy and find out more about the role of Youth Councils.
+In this lesson, we will look at the ways in which we can get involved and make a difference in our local community.
+We will look at different options for young people to get involved in local democracy and find out more about the role of Youth Councils.

-In this lesson we will consider how we can use the democratic process to influence those in power - at both local and national level.
+In this lesson, we will consider how we can use the democratic process to influence those in power, at both the local and the national level.
+We will look at who has political power and how citizens can demonstrate political power through lobbying, demonstrations and petitions.

-In this lesson we will use a case study approach to consider how we can make change happen.
+In this lesson, we will use a case study approach to consider how we can make change happen.
+We will look at case studies of Rosa Parks, Greta Thunberg, Malala Yousafzai and June Eric Udorie to consider how individuals can create substantial local, national and international change.

-In this lesson we will explore what the role of the local council and councillor is.
-We will then consider whether it is important for young people to be able to stand for election to represent the views of other young people for the local area.
-You will be given the opportunity to develop your speech making skills as part of this lesson.
+In this lesson, we will learn about the role of the local council and councillor.
+We will then consider whether it is important for young people to be able to stand for election to represent the views of other young people of the local area.
+Lastly, we will develop our speech making skills so that we can express our views clearly and persuasively.

 Units in Citizenship